 Events & Workshops

-Discover conferences, seminars, and workshops hosted by Te Kura i Awarua Rangahau Māori Research Centre.
+Discover symposiums, seminars, and workshops hosted by Te Kura i Awarua Rangahau Māori Research Centre.
 These events provide opportunities to engage with experts, share knowledge, and collaborate on advancing Māori and Indigenous research.
 Whether you’re attending a workshop or participating in a seminar, we invite you to be part of the conversation.

 The Auaka Tumutumu Symposium, held in August 2023, was a significant follow-up to the Mārama Project’s inaugural symposium in 2021.
 This four-day event focused on advancing the understanding and practices surrounding the preservation of Māori taonga (treasures), particularly within the archives of Ngāti Kahungunu.